 Remote fluorescence detection device

 For the frame design required by the device housing, Fusion 360 software of Autodesk was used.
 The design comprised 64 components, and for printing each component, 3D printer (Ultimaker2+TM) with Fused Filament Fabrication technique was used.
 Polylactic acid (PLA) was the base material.

-For operating the device, two 42 steps two-phase four-wire step motors (1.6kg/cm torque, 1.8degree/step, 3.2v, 0.8A, 17PM-J049-01WS, MenebeaJapan) were used, and the resolution of the motor driver was set at 16 (SBC-10, Moterbank).
+For operating the device, two 42 steps two-phase four-wire step motors (5.5kg/cm torque, 1.8degree/step, 4.2v, 1.5A, 42BYGH2637A-C, Coact Moter) were used, and the resolution of the motor driver was set at 16 (SBC-10, Moterbank).
 For fluorescence excitation, a green laser module of 532 nm wavelength was used, and Arduino (Intel® Edison kit for Arduino) was used for controlling the driver and the two step motors.
 The device control code was developed using Open-source Arduino Software (IDE) (refer to the supplementary information for details regarding the code).
 The smart phone used to capture the images was Samsung Note 5, and the software was SelfiShop Camera application that could transmit the signals from Arduino by TRRS audio jack for controlling the smart phone (refer to the supplementary information for circuit design and software).
 The image recording of the smart phone was carried out by the 570 nm band path filter.
 For the device to monitor the scattered beads of the sample solution, it has to remember the position of each bead and turn the camera at fixed intervals for rotation.
 This required the smart phone and the control computer to be connected to Arduino via WiFi, and the Sidesync software allowed the monitoring of the smart phone screen through the computer screen so that the motor connected to Arduino could be controlled by the computer.

 Conflicts of interest